Giorgio-Zarantonello/blog/README.md

 ## About The Project

 What i've learned :
+* What is the Context and Provider
-* Passing data between components with Context
+* Passing data between Screens with Context
+* Managing State with the Provider Pattern , useReducer Hook
-* CRUD operation with Dynamic data source using Reducer
+* CRUD operation with static and dynamic data (see commits)
+* NGROK and json-server
+* HTTP GET , POST , PUT , DELETE with reducer
+* async

 <br>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>